entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 Woodward, A. S. (1917).
 On a new species of *Edestus* from the Upper Carboniferous of Yorkshire. *Quarterly Journal of the Geological Society*, *72*(1–4), 1–6.

+Calder, J. H., Rygel, M. C., Ryan, R. J., Falcon-Lang, H. J., & Hebert, B. L. (2006).
+Stratigraphy and sedimentology of early Pennsylvanian red beds at Lower Cove, Nova Scotia, Canada: the Little River Formation with redefinition of the Joggins Formation. *Atlantic Geology*, *41*(2–3), 143–167.

+Carpenter, D. K., Falcon-Lang, H. J., Benton, M. J., & Grey, M. (2015).
+Early Pennsylvanian (Langsettian) fish assemblages from the Joggins Formation, Canada, and their implications for palaeoecology and palaeogeography. *Palaeontology*, *58*(4), 661–690.

+Carroll, R. L. (1964).
+The earliest reptiles. *Journal of the Linnean Society of London, Zoology*, *45*(304), 61–83.

+Davies, S. J., Gibling, M. R., Rygel, M. C., Calder, J. H., & Skilliter, D. M. (2005).
+The Pennsylvanian Joggins Formation of Nova Scotia: sedimentological log and stratigraphic framework of the historic fossil cliffs. *Atlantic Geology*, *41*(2–3), 115–142.

+Holmes, R. B., Carroll, R. L., & Reisz, R. R. (1998).
+The first articulated skeleton of *Dendrerpeton acadianum* from the lower Pennsylvanian of Joggins, Nova Scotia. *Journal of Vertebrate Paleontology*, *18*(1), 64–79.

+Logan, W. E. (1845).
+Section of the Nova Scotia coal measures as displayed at the Joggins on the coast of Cumberland. *Geological Survey of Canada, Report of Progress for 1843*, 92–159.

+Mann, A., Gee, B. M., Pardo, J. D., Marjanović, D., Adams, G. R., Calthorpe, A. S., Maddin, H. C., & Anderson, J. S. (2020).
+Reassessment of historic ‘microsaurs’ from Joggins, Nova Scotia, reveals hidden diversity in the earliest amniote ecosystem. *Papers in Palaeontology*, *6*(4), 605–625.

+Milner, A. R. (1996).
+Revision of the temnospondyl amphibians from the Upper Carboniferous of Joggins, Nova Scotia. *Special Papers in Palaeontology*, *52*, 81–103.

+Steen, M. C. (1934).
+The amphibian fauna from the South Joggins, Nova Scotia. *Proceedings of the Zoological Society of London*, *104*(3), 465–504.

+Utting, J., Giles, P. S., & Dolby, G. (2010).
+Palynostratigraphy of the Carboniferous Joggins Fossil Cliffs (UNESCO World Heritage Site), Nova Scotia, Canada. *Atlantic Geology*, *46*, 124–130.